Dog Age Calculator

 Formula & Methodology

-The dog age calculator uses the modern formula developed based on canine development research:
+The dog age calculator uses the modern formula developed based on canine development research and supported by veterinary studies from the past decade:

 Dog Age RangeHuman Year Equivalent